Pinterest Hidden Image

 Maybe you’ve also heard that a child using a baby pacifier will get ugly teeth and have trouble learning to talk.
 (So now we feel both desperate and as bad parents at the same time…)

-While the risks of pacifier use seem limited, there are clear benefits of using a pacifier when babies are young, at least if used in a safe and hygienic way.
+There are clear benefits of using a pacifier when babies are young, at least if used in a safe and hygienic way.

 So, easy decision, go ahead and buy one.
 Put it in the baby’s mouth, and… he spits it out?!
 Again and again..?
 Yes, many babies do refuse the pacifier!